 Address Your Student Debt

 To fund my college expense, I had a combination of student grants, one scholarship, and a few student loans.
 It felt like a huge burden after graduating to be paying off a student loan – a hidden expense I did not have when attending school.
 Establish a realistic payment schedule for yourself given your salary and fixed expenses.
 The best way to think about this payment is like a fixed expense you will pay off in the future.
 After three years of payments, I was able to make a lump-sum payment and pay off my student loan debt by regularly setting aside extra money.

 Start Saving for Retirement

 If your company offers a 401K plan, you should participate.
 Most employers will match your contribution and encourage participation.
 When you sign up for a 401K plan, your contribution is automatically deducted from your payroll and deposited into the plan before it’s taxed.
 You may not be able to max out, but any level of participation will aid you in establishing a fund for retirement.
 If your company does not offer a 401K plan, explore other types of Click here to see a listing of options for IRAs.
 Consider having your contribution amount automatically deducted from your paycheck to the plan.
-This tablefrom the IRS provides an overview of contribution limits based on your salary. from the IRS provides an overview of contribution limits based on your salary.
+This tablefrom the IRS provides an overview of contribution limits based on your salary. the IRS provides an overview of contribution limits based on your salary.